MicrosoftDocs/customer-insights/ci-docs/journeys/set-up-subscription-center.md

 1. Select **Save** when you are done customizing.
 The page automatically publishes your changes and returns to the live state.

 > [!IMPORTANT]
 > Never delete the default subscription center page!
 This is the only page that is published on the service fabric rather than on a portal or external site.
-There is no way to create a new page that is published in this way, so if you delete the default subscription center, you'll need to create an alternative on your portal or external site.
+There is no way to create a new page that is published in this way, so if you delete the default subscription center, you'll need to create an alternative on your portal or external site or via a manual workaround.

+Manual workaround to reprovision subscription center outside of portal for outbound marketing
+1. Go to **Outbound marketing** > **Internet marketing** > **Marketing pages** to open a list of marketing pages
+1. Create a new Marketing Page, make sure it is of type **Subscription center** and save it (don't go live yet)
+1. Take a note of the marketing page id - it is the highted part in the url `https://yourorg.crm.dynamics.com/main.aspx?appid=06fdc062-36fc-ee11-9f89-000d3a33584b&pagetype=entityrecord&etn=msdyncrm_marketingpage&id=`**`ac15f536-6d02-ef11-9f89-6045bd011505`**
+1. Open developer console `Ctrl` + `Shift` + `I`
+1. Enter folowing command to the developer console `Xrm.WebApi.updateRecord("msdyncrm_marketingpage", "ac15f536-6d02-ef11-9f89-6045bd011505", { "msdyncrm_forceportalless": true })` and press `Enter` (notice - you have to replace the "ac15f536-6d02-ef11-9f89-6045bd011505" part with marketing page id
+1. After the command finished, reload the page in broser and go live with marketing page

 As with all marketing pages, the subscription form on the default marketing page is a marketing form that is defined separately and placed on the page using a form design element.
 You can edit the form directly and don't need to open the page to do so.
 To find, customize, and view the default subscription form: